 However, we are not in the business of compromising on our quality, or on our ethics.
 While we offer discounts on certain occasions, you won’t find our products in the sea of BFCM deals.

-Our profits on Friday 29th November will go to the charity War on Want, a tradition we started in 2016.
+Instead, on Black Friday we will be making a donation to the charity War on Want, a tradition we started in 2016.

 War on Want is an amazing organisation that campaigns against the root causes of global poverty, inequality and injustice around the world.

-Lobbying for the rights of sweatshop workers, putting pressure on governments and raising awareness about issues surrounding global poverty and inequality, War on Want is a deserving recipient of our profits on Black Friday
+Lobbying for the rights of sweatshop workers, putting pressure on governments and raising awareness about issues surrounding global poverty and inequality, War on Want is a deserving recipient on Black Friday.